In My Kanta Pages you can see

 - laboratory tests and X-ray examinations

 - which healthcare units and pharmacies have accessed your prescription and medical records through the Kanta Services.
-Read more on the page Who can see my data?
+Read more on the page How is my data used?

 In the other vaccination records, My Kanta Pages shows the data that has been entered after the healthcare unit joined Kanta.
 In the future, vaccination records will be shown on one page in My Kanta Pages.
 Currently, the recorded data can be accessed on the Medical records page from the pull-down menu Rokotukset (Vaccinations) > Hae käynnit (Search visits).

 In My Kanta Pages, you can also